 Here's a good test.
 If you liked the movie "Harold and Maude", you'll like Burning Man.
 Especially the part where Harold gives Maude his special coin and she quickly throws it into the San Francisco bay.

-Harold looks at her in astonishment and ask why she did that.
+Harold looks at her in astonishment and asked why she did that.
 Her answer was simple and direct, "because I'll always know where it is".

 That's how it was with the Temple of Joy.
-You take your grief, pain and joy, put it in a beautiful place then watch it burn.
+You take your grief, your pain, and your joy, you put it in a beautiful place then watch it burn.
 You'll always know where it is.

 Later in the film when Maude's dying, Harold says, "You can't die.
 I love you".